2nd Symposium on Green Chemistry

 04.11 11:30-12:50

-Victor Pillon Auditory
+Victor Pillon Auditorium

-Lars Ratjen
+Lars Ratjen and Paul Anastas

 The 12 principles of Green Chemistry are a powerful toolbox to approach almost any problem the chemical enterprise faces today.
 A quick introduction by the moderators will showcase how green chemistry can enable disruptive innovation for real world problem solving.
 In this dynamic workshop the audience will be divided into teams, and in a rapid brain-storming session ideas to a specific and defined problem will be developed.
 At the end of the workshop, each team will have 3 minutes to pitch their solution to the audience.
 A panel of 3 judges will decide which team developed the most attractive, realistic, and viable solution.